dojot/flowbroker/lib/README.md

 #### **ATTENTION**: Avoiding problems with `id` and `name`

-To facilitate adding the node to the flowbroker, try to follow these intrusions:
+To facilitate the addition of a node to the Flowbroker, follow these instructions:

 ##### **When adding the node via API**

-The `id` when request `/flows/v1/node` must be the same as `name` and `id` defined in `getMetadata` in the class that extends `dojot.DataHandlerBase`.
+The `id` sent in a request to the `/flows/v1/node` endpoint must be the same as the `name` and the `id` defined in the `getMetadata` function inside the class that extends `dojot.DataHandlerBase`.

-##### **When creating the node front end - html**
+##### **When creating the node front end - HTML**

-When creating the html called in the `getNodeRepresentationPath` method also in the class that extends `dojot.DataHandlerBase` , the references within this html listed below must have the same `id`/`name`.
+When creating the HTML called in the `getNodeRepresentationPath`  method and also in the class that extends `dojot.DataHandlerBase` , the references within this html listed below must have the same `id`/`name`.

 - `data-template-name=...`
 - `data-help-name=...`